Easy to maneuver and park; fuel-efficient; low base price

 Limited use beyond the city; pricey with desirable options

-The smart fortwo is unchanged for the 2015 model year.
+The fortwo is unchanged for the 2014 model year.

-While we might prefer the driving experience of some rival models, we don't blame you for being set on the smart fortwo's unique combination of reasonable pricing and city-car style.
-If you do get a fortwo, be sure to get the passion trim level, as it offers the best possible value in the model's lineup.
+While we might prefer rivalssuch asthe Scion iQ, we don't blame you for being set on the smart fortwo's unique combination of reasonable pricing and city car style.
+If you do get a fortwo, be sure to get the passion model, as it offers the best possible value in the model's lineup.
 While we like the fortwo electric drive, its $10,000 price bump is difficult to justify given the smart's tiny size.

-The smart fortwo is offered in two trim levels.
-Only the coupe comes in the base-level pure trim, only with its gasoline engine.
-Step up to the higher-end passion model, and you can have your pick of coupe or cabriolet and gasoline or electric.
+The smart fortwois offered in two trim levels.
+Only the coupe comes in the base-level"pure" trim, and only with its gasoline engine.
+Step up to the higher-end "passion" model and you can have your pick of coupe or cabriolet, and gasoline or electric.

-Step up to the passion ($15,700 for the coupe and $18,700 for the cabriolet or $25,800 for the electric coupe and $28,800 for the electric cabriolet), and you get a more sensible equipment list that includes automatic climate control, power windows, power mirrors, a driver's armrest, shift paddles for the automatic transmission and a stereo with an auxiliary jack and a USB port.
+Step up to the passion ($15,500 for the coupe and $18,500 for the cabriolet, or $25,500 for the electric coupe and $28,500 for the electric cabriolet) and you get a more sensible equipment list that includes automatic climate control, power windows, power mirrors, a driver's armrest, shift paddles for the automatic transmission, and a stereo with an auxiliary jack and a USB port.

-The smart fortwo's options list is surprisingly long, and it includes items such as leather upholstery, heated seats, a navigation system, a 7-speaker surround-sound system, LED daytime running lights and fog lights.
+The fortwo's options list is surprisingly long, and it includes items from leather upholstery and heated seats to a navigation system, a 7-speaker surround sound system, LED daytime running lights and fog lights.